apisnoop/ticket-writing/ReplicaSetLifeCycleMockTest.md

 1. Create a ReplicaSet with a static label

-2. Read the ReplicaSetScale
+2. Read the ReplicaSet

 3. Scale the ReplicaSet to 2

-4. List the ReplicaSets

-5. Patch the ReplicaSetScale
+4. Patch the ReplicaSetScale

-6. Read the replicaSetScale to ensure it is Patch
+5. Read the replicaSet to ensure it is Patch

-7. Delete the Namespace and ReplicaSet
+6. Delete the Namespace and ReplicaSet

-### Test the functionality in Go
+### Test the function in Go

 Due to the complexity of setting up the resources for APIService we have used the current e2e test as template.
 It has been extended in a [new ginkgo test](https://github.com/ii/kubernetes/commit/4c95e25f7acfe0e755d535c65fa2d10e852a1cd0) for review.

-# Verifying increase in coverage with APISnoop
+# Verifying increase coverage with APISnoop

 ```sql-mode
 select distinct  endpoint, useragent